Lucas Alario: Bayer Leverkusen

-On 22 September 2017, Alario signed for German side Bayer Leverkusen on a five-year deal.
+On 22 September 2017, Alario signed for German Bundesliga side Bayer Leverkusen on a five-year deal.
+On 2 August 2021, he extended his contract until 2024.

 Eintracht Frankfurt

-On 24 June 2022, Alario signed a two year contract with Eintracht Frankfurt.
+On 24 June 2022, Alario signed a two-year contract with Eintracht Frankfurt.

+Internacional

+On 4 January 2024, Alario moved to Brazil, signing a two-year contract with Campeonato Brasileiro Série A club Internacional.

 International career

 Alario received his first international call-up for Argentina on 12 August 2016, for matches against Uruguay and Venezuela.
 Alario had his first appearance on 1 September 2016, coming from the bench replacing Lucas Pratto in the 71st minute during a World Cup Qualifier 2018 match against Uruguay.
 He scored his first international goal when he netted the fifth in a 6–0 friendly win away to Singapore in June 2017.

 Alario was included in the Argentina squad for the 2021 Copa América, but withdrew due to a thigh injury and was replaced by Julián Álvarez.